Preparing for Therapeutic Fasting: The Week Before Arrival

 The essentials

-• Good preparation makes the fasting start gentler; how many relief days you take is your choice.
+- Good preparation makes the fasting start gentler; it is a Tannerhof recommendation, not a rule — how many relief days you take is your choice.

-• A relief day is a light, carbohydrate-leaning day at home — for example as a fruit, potato, vegetable or raw-food day, with plenty of calorie-free fluid.
+- A relief day is a light, carbohydrate-leaning day at home — a fruit, potato, vegetable or raw-food day — with plenty of calorie-free fluid.

-• The mental and practical side counts too: easing the calendar, clarifying expectations and being able to arrive.
+- The mental and practical side counts too: easing the calendar, clarifying expectations, and being able to truly arrive.

-• The length of stay is booked before arrival; the medical intake consultation follows on the first fasting day.
+- The length of stay is booked before arrival; the medical intake consultation follows on the first fasting day, and a telephone medical pre-consultation is available on request.

 Why preparation makes the difference

 A fasting week does not start with the first cup of fasting tea.
-It begins at home, in the days before, when daily life gradually quiets and the body already steps back a little.
-People who jump straight from a busy week into the fast feel the transition more sharply.
-People who allow themselves a few quiet days slide in more softly.
+It begins at home, in the days before, when everyday life slowly quietens and the body already begins to shift down.
+People who jump from a busy week into the fast feel the transition more sharply.
+People who take a few quiet days slide in more gently.

-At Naturhotel Tannerhof this preparation is a recommendation, not a duty.
+At Naturhotel Tannerhof this preparation belongs to the recommendation, not the mandatory programme.
 Buchinger therapeutic fasting is the conscious, time-limited abstention from solid food and stimulants, and the more this abstention is prepared, the less abrupt the start feels.
 The medically guided framework is at Body Detox; the method itself at Buchinger Method.

-The relief day: eating lightly before it begins
+The relief day: eat lightly before it starts

-A relief day is a deliberately light day on which digestion shifts into a softer gear.
-Instead of heavy or rich food, something mild and easily digestible sits on the table, carbohydrate-leaning, low in fat and protein, with plenty of water and herbal tea.
-The body receives a first signal that a time of relief is coming.
+A relief day is a deliberately light day on which digestion already shifts into a gentler gear.
+Instead of heavy, abundant food, something mild and easily digestible is on the table, carbohydrate-leaning, low in fat and protein, accompanied by plenty of water and herbal tea.
+The body receives a first signal that a time of relief lies ahead.

-In fasting practice, several variants have proven themselves — none better than the others.
-Which suits you depends on taste and tolerance.
-A useful guideline is roughly 600 calories, predominantly from carbohydrates, plus at least two litres of calorie-free fluid.
+Several variants have proven themselves in fasting practice, and none is better than another.
+Which fits you depends on taste and tolerance.
+A reliable guideline describes a relief day of about 600 calories, predominantly from carbohydrates, with at least two litres of calorie-free fluid.

 Some people take a single relief day, others two or three.
 Both are possible.
-We recommend keeping at least the day or two before arrival free, so the transition is not lost between appointments.
+We recommend keeping at least the day or the two days before arrival free, so the transition does not get lost between appointments.
+How many it becomes is your choice.
+Ideally the days before are already quieter anyway.

 Gently easing back on stimulants

-Alongside lighter food, a second quiet step is worth taking: gradually easing back on stimulants in the days before arrival.
+Alongside lighter eating, a second quiet step pays off: gradually reducing stimulants in the days before arrival.
 Coffee, sugar, alcohol and nicotine belong to the things whose sudden absence makes the first fasting days more noticeable.
-People who reduce gently at home take some of the edge off the transition.
+People who reduce carefully at home take some of the impact out of the transition.

 The mental side: arriving before you arrive

 Fasting is more than a diet.
-It is a caesura, an abundance of time with and for yourself, and you may prepare for that inwardly too.
-Nothing complicated: a little clarity about why you are fasting, what you wish for from the week, and what can safely stay behind.
+It is a caesura, an abundance of time with and for oneself, and one may prepare for that inwardly too.
+Professional sources speak of the inner tuning that precedes outer preparation.
+Nothing complicated is meant: a little clarity about why you are fasting, what you wish for the week, and what may safely stay behind.

-It helps to ease the calendar before departure and order the last commitments so they do not travel with you into the hideaway.
-My hideaway in the mountains also means a place where the demands of daily life stay outside for a while.
+It helps to ease the calendar before departure and order the last obligations so they do not travel into the hideaway.
+My hideaway in the mountains means this too: a place where the demands of daily life stay outside for a while.
+Those who arrive without still being mentally with open items arrive more quickly in truth.

 What is organised before arrival

-A few practical things are settled before arrival, which adds further ease.
-The length of stay is booked beforehand, online or by reservation.
-The duration sits in place; we recommend five fasting days and upward, and for first-time fasters a week with rebuilding is a fine size.
+A few organisational things are clarified before arrival, and that adds relief.
+The length of stay is booked before arrival, online or through reservation.
+So the time frame in which you fast is set before you even reach the Leitzach valley.
+Which duration fits you is part of the recommendation: we recommend five fasting days and upward; for first-time fasters, a week with rebuilding is a fine size.

-The medical intake consultation takes place on the first fasting day, after arrival.
-It is holistic: history-taking, physical examination including bioimpedance analysis and medication review.
-From this conversation onward, duration and course can be adjusted together with the medical team.
+The medical intake consultation takes place only on the first fasting day, that is after arrival.
+It is holistically arranged, with history-taking, physical examination including bioimpedance analysis and medication review, and beyond that with the question of why you fast, what goals you have at Tannerhof beyond fasting, and what fasting experience you bring.
+From this conversation, duration and course can be adjusted together with the medical team, for example extended.

-On the arrival day itself, preparation merges seamlessly into the fasting week.
-Tannerhof counts this day as a relief day: a light vegetable plate in the evening ends the day softly.
-The arc closes between the relief days at home and the first fasting day, without sharp break.
+On the arrival day itself, preparation passes seamlessly into the fasting week.
+Tannerhof counts this day as a relief day: for dinner, a light vegetable plate ends the day softly.
+So the arc closes between the relief days at home and the first fasting day, without a hard break.

 Preparing for and discovering therapeutic fasting at Tannerhof